Menna-Nasser-Abd-ElTwab/ParkingLot/README.md

 Project Impact
 ------
 > On individuals
--	Optimization for driver time, efforts and resources – e.g. car fuel.
-Through finding the suitable parking spot in the nearest parking lot.
+-	Optimization for driver time, efforts and resources – e.g. car fuel.-- Through finding the suitable parking spot in the nearest parking lot.
 So, you won't be late on your meeting and appointments anymore
 > On community
 -	Traffic jam reduction.